-Sample: this will scan for records across an even distribution of partitions.
-You can use the result metadata from the search results to see which partitions have been scanned.
+- Sample: scan for records across an even distribution of partitions.

-Partition: this allows for records to be scanned across a specific partition and optional offset.
+- Partition: scan for records within a specific partition and optional offset.

-Key: this will scan for absolute matches of the key text provided.
-The search will only scan the partition the key belongs to.
+- Key: scan for absolute matches of the key text provided.

 See the Serdes section for more information about using Data Inspect serdes.